Understanding Captives

 -

-The domiciles (preferable UK regulated) require less cost and amount of capital.
+The domiciles (preferably UK regulated) require less cost and amount of capital

 -